Why is a CRM software a must for Product-Based Companies?

 CRM - From a Revenue Perspective

 CRM is the largest area of enterprise software spending for many businesses.
 A solid CRM strategy supports long-term success by helping organizations set sales targets, hit business objectives, and grow profitability.
-With up-to-date, reliable data on customer interactions, a CRM gives your team a clear view of every customer — their history, order status, service issues, and more — all through customizable dashboards.
+With up-to-date, reliable data on customer interactions, a CRM gives your team a clear view of every customer: their history, order status, open service issues, and anything else relevant, surfaced through customizable dashboards.

 How a CRM system can benefit your business today: